Quickstart: Create a Traffic Manager profile using the Azure portal

 Test Traffic Manager profile

-Determine the DNS name
+Check the DNS name

 In the portal’s search bar, search for the Traffic Manager profile name that you created in the preceding section.
-In the results that are displayed, click the traffic manager profile.

 The Traffic Manager profile displays the DNS name of your newly created Traffic Manager profile.